dscoduc/PowerShellOnlineSigningService/PowerShellOnlineSigningService/README.md

+﻿# PowerShell Online Signing Service

-﻿While trying to simplify the digital signing of PowerShell scripts I decided to write a web based interface to the PowerShell commands that ties into a GitHub Repository.
+While trying to simplify the digital signing of PowerShell scripts I decided to write a web based interface to the PowerShell commands that ties into a GitHub Repository.
 The website will accept display .ps1 files by default and then provides a link to download the script after being signed by PowerShell.